ikhlo/ikhlo/README.md

 ### I'm a Data Science, AI and Marketing student based in Paris, FRANCE. 🇫🇷

-- 💼 I am currently working on a Data Science project with [Naturgy][naturgy] company.
+- 💼 I am currently working on COVID-19 cell images as a Deep Learning Engineer at [Institut Pasteur][pasteur].
-- 🌱 I’m currently improving my skills in Deep Learning, Chatbot, Advanced NoSQL and Web datamining.
+- 🌱 Specialized in Image analysis and classification with Deep Learning and Recommendation systems.
 - ⭐ Hobbies: Mangas, Fighting sports, Self-development and Competition addict 💪.
-- 🎯 2021 Goals: Win a Kaggle competition!

 ### Contact me: